ImRaj90/sfdx-demo/README.md

-hi v2, this is v1
+hi all, this is v2